Profile

 📦 Storage

-• Store in the fridge for up to 2 days in an airtight container.
+• Store the rabbit in an airtight container in the fridge for up to two days to keep it fresh and flavoursome.

-• Reheat gently over a low heat before serving.
+• Reheat gently over a low heat before serving to preserve the texture and taste.

 🍷 Pairing